dsheiko/ng-template/README.md

 ## Template expressions

-Template expression are being evaluated in the given `scope`.
+Template expressions are being evaluated in the given `scope`.
 So we can reference scope variables:
 ```
 data-ng-if="foo"
 { foo: true }